MatthewMWR/TracePeek/README.md

 Start-TracePeek -Providers "Microsoft-Windows-Wordpad" | Select-Object -Property ProviderName,Message

-## Now launch Wordpad to get some events
+## Now launch Wordpad to get some events, you may need
+## to wait a few seconds for events to appear due to buffering.
 ```
 ```
   Starting up...